 Senior groups and special interest groups can enjoy a guided tour, have a guess at the mystery item, hold a quiz or finish with a sing-a-long to old gramophone records.
 Bring your own morning tea and enjoy a break among the trees.
 Free entry for carers when accompanying a group.

-During the mid-year school holidays they hold an exciting hands on program for children.
+During the mid-year school holidays they hold an exciting hands-on program for children.
 Numbers are restricted and bookings are essential.
-For further information call (08) 9293 1371.
+Please contact them for further information.

 The Kalamunda History Village is managed by the Kalamunda and Districts Historical Society.
 Their members are all volunteers and are constantly working in the village to maintain, collect and preserve to make your visit enjoyable.